 Some medications work by blocking the allergic response, others by reducing inflammation.
 Nasal steroid sprays and drops are very effective in treating the inflammation of allergic rhinitis, and very little of the medicine is absorbed into the body so side effects normally associated with oral steroids are rare.
 It is also important to try to limit exposure to allergens, where possible.

 Allergy tests can be useful in determining which allergens might be causing the symptoms of rhinitis.
 For some allergens, avoidance can be fairly straightforward, for example, to animals such as horses and ponies and other people’s domestic pet cats or dogs (many families are reluctant to give away their own pets where these cause symptoms).
 For house dust mite and moulds, the allergen load can be reduced through environmental measures including mattress and pillow barrier covers, vacuuming, avoidance of soft furnishings including carpets.
 Such measures can be helpful in many children.
-For a guide to allergen avoidance, click here.

 It is more difficult to avoid exposure to pollens, although some children may benefit from the following strategies: